Thank you for submitting your feedback

 Welcome to the interest group page for workload management.
-The group has been formed to provide a network for colleagues involved or interested in workload management.
-Topics about, or related to, workload management are wide-ranging and the group's agenda is driven by the concerns and interests of its members.
+The group has been formed to provide a network for colleagues involved or interested in workload modelling.
+Topics about, or related to, workload modelling are wide-ranging and the group's agenda is driven by the concerns and interests of its members.

-A workload model is a planning tool which seeks to allocate the staff resource in a unit, dividing the resource to support key academic activities such as research, teaching, engagement, leadership and administration, over a period of time, and in relation to a strategic plan.
+A workload model seeks to allocate the staff resource in a unit, dividing the resource to key academic activities such as research, teaching, engagement, leadership and administration, over a period of time, and in relation to a strategic plan.
 All universities operate forms of models which aim to achieve these objectives.